raptorjs-legacy/rapido/README.md

 // Enable any stacks you need for your Command Line Tool rapido.enableStack('raptorjs');

+// Add a specific directory that contains a Rápido stack rapido.addStackDir(path.join(__dirname, '..'));

+// Multiple stacks with the same command names?
+Make one of the stacks
+// exclusive to avoid ambigous commands rapido.exclusiveStackCommands('raptorjs');

+// Don't want to list a command in one of the enabled stacks?
+// Then hide it:
+rapido.hideCommand('another-stack', 'useless command');

 // Now run Rápido and let it take care of the rest! rapido.run(process.argv);